-There's a secret Paris address you'll want to add to your itinerary when you want to take a break from the obvious shopping areas like St-Germain and St-Honoré.
+There's a secret Paris address you'll want to add to your itinerary when you need a break from the obvious shopping areas like Saint-Germain-des-Prés and Saint-Honoré.
 Take a detour to an artisan's mecca that once was part of an urban train line.
-Here you discover a unique shopping experience — tapestries, furnishings, lighting specialists, artisan jewelers, chocolatiers, and even piano restorers fill the Viaduc des Arts workshops, retail spaces, and showrooms.
-Today, the center is home to more than fifty craftspeople specializing in fashion, decoration, culture, and jewelry.
+Here you will discover a unique shopping experience — tapestries, furnishings, lighting specialists, artisan jewelers, chocolatiers, and even glassblowers fill the Viaduc des Arts workshops, retail spaces, and showrooms.

 Established in 1910, Maison Fey specializes in leather-covered, stamped and embossed books, frames and furnishings.
 When you enter the shop, you will be amazed at the variety of calfskin, goat, and ostrich skins in every shade hanging from the ceiling.
 Against a wall is a row of wooden-handled implements used to emboss decorative gold or silver designs on leathers, one of the house's most popular items.
 They also fix old leather boxes and reupholster leather furniture.